KDE/kdewin-installer/readme.txt

 static compile hints
 ====================

-- msvc: To have a size optimised static msvc version replace all occurrence of /MD with /MT in mkspecs/win32-msvc2005/qmake.conf
+- msvc: To have a size optimized static msvc version replace all occurrence2 of /MD with /MT in mkspecs/win32-msvcXXXX/qmake.conf where XXXX is the year of the related msvc release.

   Then you should configure qt using the command line options

-    qconfigure msvc2005 -static -debug-and-release -no-stl -no-exceptions -no-qt3support -no-rtti
+    qconfigure msvcXXXX -static -debug-and-release -no-stl -no-exceptions -no-qt3support -no-rtti

   and compile qt with

     nmake sub-src

   After qt is compiled, then you should checkout kdewin-installer source, the configure and compile